 1) Its free, you don’t need to join a gym, use technology or buy any fancy equipment

 2) It reduces anxiety, agitation and stress helping you to feel relaxed, calm and focused

 4) It only takes a minute

-We’ve all heard of ‘fight or flight’ which is a primitive yet critical function of our sympathetic nervous system which basically says that when we feel under threat our body reacts in a instant to either fight off the threat or run away from it.
+We’ve all heard of ‘fight or flight’ which is a primitive yet critical function of our sympathetic nervous system.
+This basically says that when we feel under threat our body reacts in a instant to either fight off the threat or run away from it.
 Unfortunately, the feeling of vulnerability when speaking to people in public can represent a significant conscious and subconscious threat for a great number of people.
-This is where the vagus nerve can come to our swift rescue because as a key part of our parasympathetic nervous system it’s the nerve that calms you down
+This is where the vagus nerve can come to our swift rescue because as a key part of our parasympathetic nervous system it’s this incredible nerve which can help to calm you down

 Here are 3 simple steps to a game changing presentation through mindful breathing: